Important: Most catalytic woodstoves do NOT require additional gasket material when you install a new combustor.

 of replacement gasket when you buy a new combustor, whether canned or uncanned.

 To determine which gasket will work best, calculate the outer dimension of your combustor.
-Six-inch-round combustors require 19 linear inches of gasket.
+Six-inch-round combustors require 19 linear inches (48.26 cm)

-Seven-inch-round combustors require 22 linear inches of gasket.
-Oblong combustors require gasket twice the length, plus twice the width, PLUS two inches
+of gasket.
+7 in (17.78 cm) round combustors require 22 linear inches (55.88 cm) of gasket.
+Oblong combustors require gasket twice the length, plus twice

-Most applications need CatGard expanding gasket that comes 1/16th inch thick.
+Most applications need CatGard expanding gasket that comes 1/16 in (0.15 cm) thick.
 Here are the order codes for this material, arranged by linear inches.

 More than one piece of gasket material may be needed to wrap all the way around your combustor.
 It's okay to have your gasket a little less wide than